 People seem to think that French cooking is complicated.
 Are you one of those people?

 French cuisine is justly esteemed for its sauces, and brandy and wine form the foundation of many of them.
 Even if you don’t want to spend a lot of energy on saucing, a few tablespoons of a quick pan sauce can make the difference between something ho-hum, and something really special: Sauté a piece of meat, chicken or fish, and remove it from the pan; deglaze with a little wine or brandy to pick up the flavourful browned bits that cling to the bottom of the pan.
 Add a touch of cream, or a bit of butter, to thicken and enrich the juices, and you’ve got something that tastes like you spent all day on it.

 This pot pie uses simple ingredients and is easy to make.
 I happen to think “rustic” is a fancy word for homemade.
 Throw some wine in the sauce, more in my glass, and you have a delicious dinner and a happy girl.

 Somehow anything under pastry turns out so yummy.
 Savoury pastry dishes rock.
 Green grapes, ground turkey in a white wine cream sauce, under a lattice pastry top, turn simple ingredients into a special occasion French cuisine any night of the week.
 Bon Appetite!!

 Savoury Turkey Veronique Rustic Meat Pie lets you taste the flavours of France in an uncomplicated and budget friendly dinner.
 Perfect for leftovers too.

-Be sure to sign up for my WEEKLY NEWSLETTER and get your copy of my ebook entitled ENJOY!!
+Be sure to sign up for my WEEKLY NEWSLETTER and get your FREE printable.

 Want to visit France a little longer?
 Give these Sparkling Strawberry Crepes a try.
 Perfect for the weekend brunch.